-138. The original draft gtr No. 7 contained a proposal addressing these concerns but a final decision was not reached.
-In response to statements that the back-of-head is dependent on the occupant's height, Dutch Organization for Applied Scientific Research (TNO) presented a study (GTR7-04-03).
-Therein, the automotive posture from UMTRI-83-53-1 (the study used to create the HRMD concept) was combined with the anthropometric database CAESAR (Civilian American and European Surface Anthropometry Resource).
-It was found that in this posture (UMTRI design torso angle) the back-of-head of the CAESAR 2004 NL large male is 39 mm more rearward than an HRMD-occupant.
-In comparison, the UMTRI-86-39 study showed a 31 mm difference in the back-of-head position between the mid-size male and a large male from the 1980's.
-So one could state that the effective height (in figure 2 indicated for HRMD-occupant) for this CAESAR 2004 NL large male is reached at a bigger backset comprising the HRMD backset + Distance x (here 39 mm).
-To calculate this "Distance x" for any design torso angle, the principle of the Torso & Neck Link (shown in Annex 5 of gtr No.7, Phase 1) is supplemented with an up-scaled Torso & Neck Link representing the CAESAR 2004 NL large male.
-The resulting calculations are presented as table expressing the difference in back-of-head position (in direction X) between the mid-sized male (HRMD) and the large male (CEASAR NL 2004 male) at various torso angles and this is described as Distance x.
-The test procedure for an effective head restraint height is reduced to merely goniometric measurements (excluding non-biofidelic interactions) and comprises simply 5 steps (GTR7-08-03).
+150. The original draft UN GTR No. 7 contained a proposal addressing these concerns, but a final decision was not reached.
+In response to statements that the back-of-head is dependent on the occupant's height, the expert from the Dutch Organization for Applied Scientific Research (TNO) presented a study (GTR7-04-03).
+Therein, the automotive posture study from UMTRI-83-53-1 (used to create the Head Restraint Measurement Device (HMRD) concept) was combined with the anthropometric database of the Civilian American and European Surface Anthropometry Resource (CAESAR).
+It was found that in this posture (UMTRI design torso angle) the back-of-head of the CAESAR 2004 NL large male is 39 mm more rearward than an HRMD occupant.
+In comparison, the UMTRI-86-39 study showed a 31 mm difference in the back-of-head position between the mid-size male and a large male from the 1980s.
+Thus, it could be concluded that the effective height (in figure 2 indicated for HRMD-occupant) for this CAESAR 2004 NL large male is reached at a bigger backset comprising the HRMD backset plus Distance x (here 39 mm).
+To calculate this "Distance x" for any design torso angle, the principle of the Torso and Neck Link

+(shown in Annex 5 of UN GTR No.7, Phase 1) is supplemented with an up-scaled Torso and Neck Link representing the CAESAR 2004 NL large male.
+The resulting calculations are presented as a table expressing the difference in back-of-head position (in direction X) between the mid-sized male (HRMD) and the large male (CEASAR NL 2004 male) at various torso angles and this is defined as Distance x.
+The test procedure for an effective head restraint height was reduced to merely goniometric measurements (excluding non-biofidelic interactions) and contained simply five steps (GTR7-08-03).

-139. For height measurement of the head restraint, the point IP will be leading and also for the check on a minimum height requirement for the front surface of the head restraint this is recommended, given the fact that already in Phase 1 some Contracting Parties may expressed the wish to continue regulating a 100 mm minimum height requirement under their current regulation scheme.
+151. The point IP would be leading for the height measurement of the head restraint and also for checking a minimum height requirement for the front surface of the head restraint.
+This is recommended, since in Phase 1 some contracting parties expressed the wish to continue regulating a 100 mm minimum height requirement under their current regulation scheme.